shajra/haskell-hls-nix/README.md

 # License<a id="sec-5"></a>

-All files in this "nix-hls" project are licensed under the terms of GPLv3 or (at your option) any later version.
+All files in this "nix-hls" project are licensed under the terms of the MIT License.

 Please see the [./COPYING.md](./COPYING.md) file for more details.